Marijn-1999/ultima_website/README.md

     </main>
   );
 }

 Contributing
-To contribute:
+If you'd like to contribute:

 Fork the repository

-Create a new branch:
+Create a new branch

+bash
+Copy
+Edit
 git checkout -b feature/your-feature

-Make and commit your changes:
+Make your changes and commit

+bash
+Copy
+Edit
-git commit -m "Describe your change"
+git commit -m "Add feature"

-Push to your branch:
+Push to your fork

+bash
+Copy
+Edit
 git push origin feature/your-feature

-Open a pull request on GitHub
+Open a Pull Request

-Please keep code style consistent and write clear commit messages.
+Please follow consistent formatting and use descriptive commit messages.

 Troubleshooting / FAQ
-Q: Dropdown animations look broken or jumpy
+Dropdown animations look glitchy
-A: You can disable transitions for dropdown links:
+Disable transition for dropdown links in CSS:

 css
 Copy